actiquest-dev/actiquest.github.io/README.md

 ## Founding Team
 * [**Michael Aprossine**](https://linkedin.com/in/miguel2020 "Michael Aprossine") - CEO.
 Thriathlon Fan.
 Serial Entrepreneur from early 2000;
-20+ years in IT consulting and product development in IoT, SaaS, Mobility и Blockchain;Cofounder of Apla.network (Luxembourg) Cofounder of DrivePoint (sold to Hyundai Mobility in 2019).
+20+ years in IT consulting and product development in IoT, SaaS, Mobility и Blockchain; Cofounder of Apla.network (Luxembourg) Cofounder of DrivePoint (sold to Hyundai Mobility in 2019).
 * [**Phil Khomenok**](https://linkedin.com/in/gsarskyes "Phil Khomenok") - COO, Experienced Swimmer.Builds online sales of cable products and rolled metal from scratch for $10M per year.
 In 2017, he was a co-founder of the Grown Capital investment fund with attracted capital of $5M.
 In 2020-2023, in the role of CBDO, he helped Advcash in developing new products and entering new geographies.
 * [**Ankit Sahu**](https://linkedin.com/in/ansahu "Ankit Sahu") - CFO, Experienced Tennis Player.
 20+ years in wealth management across private banking and funds, including: Prosperity Group, Bank Of America, Merrill Lynch and UBS.
 * [**Mich Keer**](https://www.linkedin.com/in/mikhail-kiriukhin-97389957/ "Mich Keer") - CTO, AI Applications Architect.
 Expert in language models and computer vision.
 Participant in joint projects with Lux Innovation, EIC and others.